bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Note how the promise chain is not built-up in one go.
 Instead, the promise chain is constructed in stages as control is successively yielded from and returned to the async function.
 As a result, we must be mindful of error handling behavior when dealing with concurrent asynchronous operations.

 For example, in the following code an unhandled promise rejection error will be thrown, even if a `.catch` handler has been configured further along the promise chain.
-This is because `p2` will not be “wired into” the promise chain until control returns from `p1`.
+This is because `p2` will not be "wired into” the promise chain until control returns from `p1`.

     async function foo() {
        const p1 = new Promise((resolve) => setTimeout(() => resolve('1'), 1000))